aaronnorrish/Agile-Project/README.md

 ```

 the app should now be up and running on local host, port 5000: http://localhost:5000/

-## Purpose, Context and Assessment Mechanism
-This web application aims to assist users in developing their Italian language skills.
-In doing so, this web application provides information pages, where a user can memorise definitions and read information about any chosen topic.
-To enhance this memorisation process, assessments are added for each topic, to allow a user to test out what they have learnt.
-The assessment consists a variety of means.
-This includes multiple choice questions, multiple selection questions and inserting the correct answer type of questions.
-After completing an assessment, a user is able to see what questions they have gotten correct and incorrect, and the correct solution is also given.

 ## Unit Tests
 The unit tests for this web application tests functions created with the application.